 News from the area

 Stay in the know with all the latest happenings or scroll back through the archives to reminisce about favorite events and attractions.
 Currently, we’re updating our blog with different virtual events, updating COVID information, and bringing you info about how our attractions are coping.

 You can always navigate to our blog through the Plan Your Trip button at the top of our site.
 If you really want to stay up to date, you can subscribe to our blog.
 Whenever we post a new one, our system will auto-magically send you an email to let you know.
 We try really hard not to be obnoxious about it, and we won’t sell your lists or do anything lame like that.
 We’re real people with email addresses too and we can’t stand that!
 Unsubscribe anytime.

 Pikes Peak – America's Mountain

 Pikes Peak remains open during all things coronavirus.
 They are asking folks to pre-purchase tickets online to reduce the amount of exchange at the gate.
-You can get a couple bucks off your ticket by using PP2OFF on your order on our site.
-There’s currently one gift shop open at mile six at Crystal Reservoir.
+You can get a couple bucks off your ticket by using 2OFF on your order on our site.
+There’s currently only gift shops at mile six and thirteen are open.
 Please note they are limiting capacity and requiring masks in the gift shop.